DoTheEvo/XCPng-basics/README.md

 probably geekbench + fio and I hate dealing with fio test configs and results.

-* *Later experience* - Had MSI cubi miniPC and I planed to install opnsense straight on metal, but there were issues and I thought because of realcom NICs and freeBSD of opnsense combo... so virtualization time...<br>
+* *Later experience* - Had MSI cubi miniPC and I planed to install opnsense straight on metal, but there were issues and I thought because of realtek NICs and freeBSD of opnsense combo... so virtualization time...<br>
-XCPng had terrible throughput of \~50Mbit, Proxmox with virtio managed \~300Mbit.
+XCPng had terrible throughput of \~50Mbit, Proxmox with virtio managed full \~300Mbit.

 </details>